Harry Jewitt-White

+His mother is Welsh, his father English, making him eligible to play for both.
+However Jewitt-White has decided to represent Wales.

 Club career

 Portsmouth

 Jewitt-White made his Portsmouth debut in a 1–0 defeat vs West Ham United U21s on 10 November 2020 in the EFL Trophy.
-Jewitt-White, who is 16 years and 230 days old, is now the third-youngest player in Portsmouth's post-World War II history.
+At the age of 16 years and 230 days old, he became the third-youngest player in Portsmouth's post-World War II history.

 On 12 January 2021, he made his second Portsmouth appearance, starting in a 5–1 defeat at Peterborough United in the EFL Trophy.

 On 21 January 2022, Jewitt-White joined Havant & Waterlooville on loan until the end of the season.

 On 16 August 2022 he joined Gosport Borough on loan until January 2023.

+On 1 August 2023, he returned to Havant & Waterlooville on a season-long loan deal.

+On 1 May 2024, Portsmouth said the player would be released when his contract expired in the summer.

 International career

 Jewitt-White is eligible to represent both England and Wales at international level.
 In October 2020 and March 2021, Jewitt-White was called up to Wales U17 training camps but no games were played due to the COVID-19 pandemic.

 On 16 August 2021, Jewitt-White was called up to Wales U18 for the first time.
 He made his debut on 3 September 2021, coming on at half time in a 1-1 draw with England U18.